tempe-techie/blog/content/posts/the-age-of-automated-autocracies.md

 Overall, these tools can help humanity resist the danger of automated autocracies.
 However, it is important to start building and using this technology even in liberal democracies, as you never know when a dictator may seize power.

 After all, many dictators were initially elected democratically.

+[^1]: *These systems are used not only by autocrats, but also by democracies as explained by Yuval Noah Harari in [his interview with Lex Fridman](https://youtu.be/Mde2q7GFCrw?t=4896).*